-AUX IN JACK
+AUX IN Jack

-The green jack, labeled AUX IN, is used to connect an external audio source such as a CD Player or recorder, so you can listen through your CCRadio 3's speaker.
-To do this, you will need an appropriate patch cord (1/8" (3.5mm) stereo).
+The green jack, labeled AUX IN, is used to connect an external audio source such as a CD Player or recorder, so you can listen through your CCRadio 2's speaker.
+To do this, you will need the appropriate patch cord.
+(Refer to page 22 for patch cord specifications).

 Warning: If a "LINE OUT" is not available on your external audio source, you can use the headphone jack.
-However, the volume must be kept low or damage to the CCRadio 3 may result.
+However, the volume must be kept low or damage to the CCRadio 2 may result.

-- 1. Plug your patch cord into the LINE OUT or Headphone Jack of your external audio source. - 2.
-Plug the other end into the AUX IN jack on the CCRadio 3. - 3.
-With the power on, press and hold the AM-FM/AUX button until you hear a short beep and AUX appears on the display. - 4.
-Turn on your external audio source to hear the audio played through the CCRadio 3.5) To turn the AUX off, press the AM-FM/AUX button again and the AUX will disappear from the display.
+- Plug your patch cord into the LINE OUT or Headphone Jack of your external audio source. - 2) Plug the other end into the AUX IN jack on the CCRadio 2. - 3) With the power on, press and hold the Band/AUX Button until you hear a short beep and AUX appears on the display. - 4) Turn on your external audio source to hear the audio played through the CCRadio 2. - 5) To turn the AUX off, press the Band/AUX Button again and the AUX will disappear from the display.

-NOTE: Volume can be controlled from the CCRadio 3.
+NOTE: Volume can be controlled from the CCRadio 2.

-LINE OUT JACK
+LINE OUT Jack

-The red jack, labeled LINE OUT, is used to output the audio from the CCRadio 3 to another device such as a recorder, your home stereo, or some other unit.
-To do this, you will need an (1/8" (3.5mm) stereo) patch cord.
+The red jack, labeled LINE OUT, is used to output the audio from the CCRadio 2 to another device such as a recorder, your home stereo, or some other unit.
+To do this, you will need an 1/8" stereo patch cord.

-NOTE: The LINE OUT jack differs from a headphone jack because the volume level of a headphone jack varies depending on the volume of the radio.
+Note: The LINE OUT jack differs from a headphone jack because the volume level of a headphone jack varies depending on the volume of the radio.
 The LINE OUT jack has a set line level so the volume is consistent no matter what the position of the volume knob.

-- 1. Plug your patch cord into the LINE OUT jack on the CCRadio 3. - Plug the other end of the patch cord into the LINE IN or AUDIO IN of the device you want to send the audio to and you will hear the radio through the other source.
-You can still listen to the CCRadio 3 while using the LINE OUT jack.
+- 1) Plug your patch cord into the LINE OUT jack on the CCRadio 2. - 2) Plug the other end of the patch cord into the LINE IN or AUDIO IN of the device you want to send the audio to and you will hear the radio through the other source.
+You can still listen to the CCRadio2 while using the LINE OUT jack.